ossegosse/recipe-finder/README.md

 ### Features

 - Browse a variety of meals and recipes.
-- Choose between different categories such as Beef, Chicken, Vegetarian, Deserts etc,.
+- Choose between different categories such as Beef, Chicken, Vegetarian, Desserts etc,.
 - Click a meal you'd like to cook, make sure you have the ingredients and follow the instructions to make a delicious dish!
 - Click and save the recipes to have quick access to your favorite meals.